hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_11_Deployments_and_Managing_Infrastructure_at_Scale.md

 After role creation select new role for service role and create Beanstalk app with skipping other steps.

 ### AWS Code Deploy

+- We want to deploy our application automatically
+- Works with EC2 instances
+- Works with On-Premises servers
+- It is a hybrid service
+- Servers / Instances must be provisioned and configured ahead of time the CodeDeploy Agent

+### CodeCommit Overview

+- Before pushing the application code to servers, it needs to be stored somewhere
+- Developers usually store code in a repository, using the Git technology (e.g. GitHub)
+- A common public offering is GitHub, AWS' competing product is CodeCommit

+- CodeCommit:
+  - Source-control service that hosts Git-based repositories
+  - Makes it easy to collaborate with others on code
+  - The code changes are automatically versioned

+- Benefits
+  - Fully manages
+  - Scalable and highly available
+  - Private, Secured, Integrated with AWS

+### AWS CodeBuild

+- Code building service in the cloud
+- Compiles source code, run tests, and produces packages that are ready to be deployed (by CodeDeploy) for example)
+- Benefits:
+  - Fully manages, serverless
+  - Continuous scaling and highly available
+  - Secure
+  - Pay-as-you-go pricing - only pay for the build time

+### AWS CodePipeline

+- Orchestrate the different steps to have the code automatically pushed to production
+  - Code > Build > Test > Provision > Deploy
+  - Basis for CICD (Continuous Integration and Continuous Delivery)
+- Benefits:
+  - Fully managed, compatible with CodeCommit, CodeBuild, CodeDeploy, GitHub, 3rd party Git services
+  - Fast delivery and rapid updates

+### AWS CodeArtifact

+- Software packages depend on each other to be built and new ones are created
+- Storing and retrieving these dependencies is called artifact management
+- Traditionally you need to setup your own artifact management system
+- CodeArtifact is a secure, scalable, and cost-effective artifact management service
+- Works with common dependency management tools such as Maven, Gradle, npm, yarn, twine, pip, and NuGet
+- Developers and CodeBuild can retrieve these artifacts from CodeArtifact

+### AWS CodeStar

+- Unified UI to easily manage software development activities in one place
+- "Quick way" to get started to correctly set up CodeCommit, CodePipeline, CodeBuild, CodeDeploy, Elastic Beanstalk, EC2
+- Can edit the code "in the cloud" with AWS Cloud9

+### AWS Cloud9

+- AWS Cloud9 is a cloud-based IDE for writing, running, and debugging code
+- "Classic" IDE (like IntelliJ, VS Code, etc...) are downloaded on a computer before being used
+- A cloud IDE can be used within a web browser, meaning you can work on your projects from anywhere
+- AWS Cloud9 is also allows for code collaboration in real-time

+### CodeStar and Cloud9 Hands On